-Second, medical malpractice attorneys Chris Mellino and Tom Robenalt are respected throughout northeast Ohio for their ability to dig below the surface and make sure no fact is overlooked.
+Second, medical malpractice attorneys Chris Mellino is respected throughout northeast Ohio for his ability to dig below the surface and make sure no fact is overlooked.
 In fact, Chris has been involved in several landmark cases, including Moskovitz v.
 Mt.
 Sinai Medical Center (1994) and Watkins_v._Cleveland_Clinic_Foundation (1998).
 In the latter, he and his previous partner were awarded the largest verdict in the state that year.

 Third, we’re a small firm.
 Since medical malpractice claims are time consuming and labor intensive, we’re selective about the cases we accept.
 Some firms:

 - take every case that walks in the door,

 - settle those cases for the first amount the defendant offers, so they can fund their next commercial to bring in even more clients, and

 - leave their clients in the hands of first-year associates, paralegals, or case managers.